 - Continue cooking on low heat for about an hour

-- Cut the plums to small chop
+- Cut the plums into small chunks

 - Dip your hand in warm water and shape the meat into big balls and stuff it with a piece of plum